apache/parquet-format/Encryption.md

 ### Encrypted footer mode

-In files with sensitive column data, a good security practice is to encrypt not only the secret columns, but also the file footer, with a separate footer key.
-This hides the file schema, number of rows, key-value properties, column names, column sort order, column data offset and size, list of encrypted columns and metadata of the column encryption keys.
+In files with sensitive column data, a good security practice is to encrypt not only the secret columns, but also the file footer metadata, with a separate footer key.
+This hides the file schema / column names, number of rows, key-value properties, column sort order, column data offset and size, list of encrypted columns and metadata of the column encryption keys.
 It also makes the footer tamper-proof.